Marcelino-G/Clubs/README.md

  ***Clubs*** is a form for students to fill out when they sign up for a club.
 After completion, one can monitor and manage the clubs by removing students and pulling up student information.

 ## Why
  This project was made to demonstrate different JavaScript concepts working together in a clean and efficient way.
-Since it deals with adding, removing, and grabbing data, it became the perfect opportunity to showcase different JavaScript concepts in order to prevent errors.
+Since it deals with adding, removing, and grabbing data, it became the perfect opportunity to showcase such methods in order to prevent errors.

 ## How
  The languages used to make this project were *HTML*, *CSS*(***Bootstrap***), and *JavaScript*.
 The logo was made and edited with *GIMP* and *Inkscape*.